p4lang/bf-p4c/bf-asm/README.md

 ## **Setup**

-The repository contains code for the tofino assembler (tfas) and linker (walle).
+The repository contains code for the Barefoot assembler (bfas) and linker (walle).
 More info on walle can be found in walle/README.md.

-Assembler takes assembly files (.tfa) as input to generate output json which is then fed to walle to produce binary for tofino.
+Assembler takes assembly files (.bfa or .tfa) as input to generate output json which is then fed to walle to produce binary for tofino.

 ## **Dependencies**